 There are plenty of things that I just don’t know.
 Plenty of things about which I’m just unable to make any confident conclusions, despite having spent time researching them.
 Here are a few.

 The theory that petroleum is a “fossil fuel” — i.e., the result of ancient plant and animal life being heated and compressed — was first suggested in the 1700s.
 Since then, numerous scientists have found inconsistencies with this “biogenic origin” hypothesis, and have suggested that it is instead “produced by the abiotic synthesis of hydrocarbons in the mantle of the earth.”

 A team of scientists conducted experiments with a reactor vessel they had built which proved that oil is produced from calcium carbonate and iron oxide, neither of which are biological.
-Science Magazine published an article that supports this abiogenic hypothesis, concluding, “Our findings illustrate that the abiotic synthesis of hydrocarbons in nature may occur in the presence of ultramafic rocks, water, and moderate amounts of heat.”
+The NIH published an article that supports this abiogenic hypothesis, concluding, “Our findings illustrate that the abiotic synthesis of hydrocarbons in nature may occur in the presence of ultramafic rocks, water, and moderate amounts of heat.”

 If this theory is true, that petroleum is not a fossil fuel, or at least in some cases it’s not a fossil fuel, then that would make oil a renewable resource, continually being generated by natural processes miles below the surface of the earth.
 Which makes such concerns as the “peak oil hypothesis,” for example, invalid.
 Interestingly, this abiogenic hypothesis would also seem consistent with some young earth theories of creation.

 So what do I believe?
 I don’t really know, frankly.
 Evidence exists in support of both theories, and I can discount neither.